 A keen horsewoman Charlotte rides and competes regularly.
-This year’s equestrian challenge has been learning to ride side saddle – she’s now reasonably accomplished and able to hold her own competing against those riding astride.
-Away from horses, she enjoys tennis and skiing and spends a fair amount of time keeping (trying to) her teenage sons in order.
+A recent equestrian challenge has been learning to ride side saddle – she’s now reasonably accomplished and able to hold her own competing against those riding astride.

 She first visited Africa on honeymoon in Kenya, when a love of Africa (and hopefully her husband) was born.
 She has since visited Botswana, Namibia and the Seychelles.
-Charlotte has also tested a number of our trips with her husband and aforementioned teenagers.
+Charlotte has also tested a number of our trips with her family – first travelling with her children when they were pre-teen and reports they can still be tempted by safari now they’re in their mid-twenties!
 So far they have sampled Mauritius, South Africa (twice), Kenya, Zambia and Malawi so she is a great person to talk to if wanting to travel to Africa with children.
 Her desire for comfort in unspoilt surroundings makes her a good yardstick when planning a safari for many of our clients.
 Her close attention to detail ensures our clients never leave home unprepared.

 Favourite African experience